 I almost gave up on my creative writing.
 For several years, I rarely wrote, other than the writing I had to do for work, which was technical or business writing.
 It was only by sheer luck that the company I worked for closed, forcing me to find some other path, and only by an odd combination of chance, drive, and a willingness to take risks did I return to my writing.

 And I’m willing to take the dream a little further, do a little more.
 Whether it’s this year, next year, or in five years, the dream is mine, and I’m not giving up on it.

 If you don’t have time to write, then make time.

 You don’t have to sit down and write ten pages a day.
 In five minutes, you can jot down a few paragraphs.
 In fifteen, you can run off a page.
 Some days, you’ll get lucky and be able to steal an hour or two.
 Other days, you’ll have to crunch just to get a couple of minutes.

 All that matters is that you keep writing, no matter what.

 A Little Tiny Writing Exercise

 A few years ago, I came across this website called One Word.
-It’s one of those sites you save and then forget about but rediscover every few months when you’re cleaning out your bookmarks.
+It’s one of those sites you save and then forget about but rediscover every few years when you’re cleaning out your bookmarks.
 Every time I visit, I use it (because it’s interactive), and by the time I leave, which is maybe a minute and a half later, I feel strangely refreshed and revitalized.